by Bryanne Koehn

 Shuttle Bus Newark Airport to NYC

-You can also reserve an Airport Shuttle Bus, which will be about $18 per person, so $36 total and no tolls or tip.
-The shuttles stop and drop everyone off at their chosen destination, so it could be quick or take several hours.
+If you choose this Go Airlink Airport Shuttle Bus, it will be about $18 per person, so $36 total and no tolls or tip.
+Our recommended shuttles stop and drop everyone off at their chosen destination, so it could be quick or take several hours.

 Last time I flew into Newark (2015), there were tons of buses available and easy to find to go to Manhattan.
-But they only made stops in Midtown (Grand Central), so I took a cab home from there.
-I think the ticket was around $20, so it was still savings over a private car because I was one person.
+But they only made stops in Midtown (Grand Central), so I took a taxi home from there.
+I think the bus ticket was around $20, so it was still savings over a private car because I was one person.
 It would not have been any signifcant savings for 2 or more people and was a much longer ride given that you have to transfer once in Manhattan.

 Cheapest Travel Newark to Manhattan